shawngraham/ar-archaeology/workshop materials/simple-geolocation.md

 Display as
 ```

 Before we add anything here, let's quickly build a new page somewhere on the internet that our Mixare can find.
 As it happens, github pages don't work for this nor does dropox.
-[This does though](http://graeworks.net/mixdata.json) I keep a kind of 'scratch pad direcotry' on my own domain.
-I create a new page there, with the following:
+[My own domain does though](http://graeworks.net/mixdata.json) I keep a kind of 'scratch pad directory' on my own domain.
+I create a new page in my text editor of choice, with the following:

 ```
 {